-Additional controls for attached or abutting dwellings are outlined below, and should be read in conjunction with those in Section 4.2 a.
+Additional controls for attached or abutting dwellings are outlined below, and should be read in conjunction with those in Section 4.2

 To ensure that the development of attached or abutting dwellings creates an architecturally consistent street character.

-- 1. It is preferred that garages for attached dwellings are located at the rear of the lot.
-Where attached dwellings have frontage to a collector road, all vehicle access and parking is to be located at the rear of the lot. - 2.
-Attached or abutting dwellings should have a pleasing rhythm and order when seen together as a group, rather than appear as a random arrangement of competing dwellings.
+It is preferred that garages for attached dwellings are located at the rear of the lot.
+Where attached dwellings have frontage to a collector road, all vehicle access and parking is to be located at the rear of the lot.

+- 2. Attached or abutting dwellings should have a pleasing rhythm and order when seen together as a group, rather than appear as a random arrangement of competing dwellings.
 Each dwelling should benefit from the unified design of the whole form, a co-ordinated style and base colour palette.
-Individuality can be added as small details or accent colours, rather than strikingly different forms.
+Individuality can be added as small details or accent colours, rather than strikingly different forms. - 2-3.
+Attached or abutting dwellings are to be consistent with the Low Rise Medium Density Guide for development applications.